graasp/docs/docs/developer/references/workers.md

 ## Implementation

 We use [BullMQ](https://bullmq.io/), a robust and modern job queue library for Node.js built on Redis, to manage asynchronous task execution.
-When one of the above feature should start, a corresponding job is added to a BullMQ queue.
+The above tasks can be started by adding a corresponding job inside a BullMQ queue.
 Each queue is dedicated to a specific category of jobs.

 ## DevOps

 ### Local Development

 In local environments, the worker service is bundled into the same Docker container as the core Graasp application.
 It starts alongside the main server, making development setup straightforward and self-contained.
-If the code source is updated, both the core server and the worker service are rebuilt and re-started, which allows a smoother development workflow.
+If the source code is updated, both the core server and the worker service are rebuilt and re-started, which allows a smoother development workflow.

-A dashboard is available to monitor the queues and their jobs at `http:localhost:3000/ui`.
+A dashboard is available at `http:localhost:3000/ui` to monitor the queues and their jobs.

 ### Production Environment